SNPGuard/snp-guard/README.md

 # SNPGuard

 This repository demonstrates an end-to-end secured setup for a SEV-SNP VM.
-To achieve this, we build on the ideas from [2] and use the attestation process of SEV-SNP in combination with software tools like full authenticated disk encryption to provide a secure SEV setup.
-While the official AMD repo [1] explains how to set up a SEV-SNP VM, it does not cover these topics at all.
+To achieve this, we build on the [ideas from the open source community](https://www.youtube.com/watch?v=4wZnl0njxm8) and use the attestation process of
+SEV-SNP in combination with software tools like full authenticated disk encryption to provide a secure SEV setup.
+While the official [AMD repo](https://github.com/AMDESE/AMDSEV/tree/snp-latest) explains how to set up a SEV-SNP VM, it does not cover these topics at all.

 Currently, this repo is mainly intended as a technical demo and NOT intended to